7 WA counties should mask up, CDC recommends

 “Cases overall seem to be flattening at this stage, though it is difficult to determine if these short-term trends are more representative of testing rates versus actual infections,” said Emily Fredenberg, a spokesperson with the Washington State Department of Health.

-The BA4 and BA5 Omicron subvariants are both increasing in Washington, with BA5 cases represented 35% of cases from June 19-June 25, Fredenberg said.
+The BA.4 and BA.5 omicron subvariants are both increasing in Washington, with BA.5 representing 35% of cases from June 19-June 25, Fredenberg said.

 COVID-19 data reported on the state level likely only represents 10% of infections in Washington due to many residents self-testing at home, Fredenberg added.